idealo/mongodb-slow-operations-profiler/README.md

 ## Version history
 * v2.10.0
   +  new: `Dockerfile` and `docker-compose.yaml` added which allows to spin up both the webapp and the collector database in docker containers.
 Only Docker needs to be installed to run the application in this way.
-All the other dependencies (java, maven, mongodb) will be handled by Docker automatically and thus don't have to be set up by the user.
+All the other dependencies (git, java, maven, mongodb) will be handled by Docker automatically and thus don't have to be set up by the user.
    + new: change default `config.json` so that
    + new: show status of single nodes as SINGLE
    + new: show log message in the application status page when the profiling writer was started or stopped